-In this Section, the EBM of Section 2 is applied to the present and future climates of the Earth, to investigate the possibility of climate bifurcations (or "tipping points") in the Anthropocene.
-The principal parameters chosen to be explored are carbon dioxide concentration μ , ocean heat transport F_O and relative humidity δ .
-The EBM is adapted locally to three separate regions, namely the Arctic, Antarctic and Tropics, in subsections 3.2, 3.3 and 3.4, respectively.
+In this section, the EBM of Sect.
+2 is applied to the present and future climates of the Earth to investigate the possibility of climate bifurcations (or tipping points) in the Anthropocene.
+The principal parameters chosen to be explored are carbon dioxide concentration μ , ocean heat transport F_0 , and relative humidity δ .
+The EBM is adapted locally to three separate regions, namely the Arctic, Antarctic, and the tropics, in Sect.
+3.2, 3.3, and 3.4, respectively.